relense/deskbird/README.md

     psql postgres
     ```

-7. Create a table called deskbird:
+7. Inside postgres console create a table called deskbird or any name you desire:
     ```
     CREATE TABLE deskbird
     ```